nicatbzade58/habits/README.md

 4. Set habit goals, and remind them at each use.
 5. Set tag goals and promote activities with those tags.

-For now you can add activities with "new-activity" and enter tags, and summarize everything in the end.
+For now you can manage a library of activities, summarize and save them.

-You can save, but I don't recommend it for now.
-I have to optimize it for multi-session use first.

 ### commands: